neoking89/owlsight/README.md

-    "doc1": "Quantum mechanics describes nature at atomic scales, introducing wave-particle duality and entanglement.", "doc2": "General relativity redefines gravity as spacetime curvature, predicting black holes and gravitational waves.", "doc3": "Quantum gravity aims to unify quantum mechanics and relativity, with theories like string theory and LQG.", "doc4": "String theory is a framework for understanding the universe, with models like the Minkowski space-time and the Einstein-Hilbert action."
-    "doc5": "LQG is a framework for quantum gravity, with models like the Einstein action and the black hole metric."
+    "doc1": "Quantum mechanics describes nature at atomic scales, introducing wave-particle duality and entanglement.", "doc2": "General relativity redefines gravity as spacetime curvature, predicting black holes and gravitational waves.", "doc3": "Quantum gravity aims to unify quantum mechanics and relativity, with theories like string theory and LQG.", "doc4": "String theory is a framework for understanding the universe, with models like the Minkowski space-time and the Einstein-Hilbert action.", "doc5": "LQG is a framework for quantum gravity, with models like the Einstein action and the black hole metric."
 }